2025 Rocket League Championship Series

-The 2025 Rocket League Championship Series is the 14th edition of the Rocket League Championship Series (RLCS), the premier official Rocket League competition.
+The 2025 Rocket League Championship Series was the 14th edition of the Rocket League Championship Series (RLCS), the premier official Rocket League competition.
 The season began on 3 January 2025, and concluded on 14 September 2025.
 It was the first season to have a 1v1 series, which ran alongside the traditional 3v3 series.

-Majors

 Birmingham Major

 The RLCS Birmingham Major took place from 27 March to 30 March, with the qualification phase taking place from 3 January to 2 March.
 The tournament was played in Birmingham, England.

-Karmine Corp won the competition, defeating The Ultimates in the final.
+Karmine Corp, consisting of Vatira, Atow, Dralii, and coach Ferra, won the competition, defeating The Ultimates in the final.
 They claimed their second Major title as an organisation, as well as player Vatira’s record-breaking third Major title.

 The first ever 1v1 final was played on 29 March, with qualification for that going on from 28 February to 9 March.
 Mawkzy from Europe played yANXNZ from South America and won 4-3, progressing to the 1v1 World Championship Grand Final.

+Playoffs

+Karmine Corp, NRG Esports, Team Vitality and The Ultimates qualified through the Upper Bracket.
+Team Falcons, FURIA, Geekay Esports and Twisted Minds qualified through the Lower Bracket.

 Raleigh Major

 The RLCS Raleigh Major took place from 26 June to 29 June, with the qualification phase taking place from 18 April to 1 June.
 The tournament was played in Raleigh, North Carolina.

-Team Falcons won the trophy, with it being MENA's first time winning an RLCS LAN.
-Dignitas also reached their first LAN final since the Season 6 World Championship in November 2018, in which they lost to Cloud9.
-The winner of the previous event, Karmine Corp, going in as the favorite, went out 7th-8th in an upset loss to Twisted Minds.
+Team Falcons, consisting of Kiileerrz, Rw9, Trk511 and d7oom-24 as coach, won the trophy, with it being MENA's first time winning an RLCS LAN.
+Dignitas, consisting of ApparentlyJack, Joreuz, stizzy and ViolentPanda as coach, also reached their first LAN final since the Season 6 World Championship in November 2018, in which they lost to Cloud9.
+The winner of the previous event, Karmine Corp, going in as the favorite, went out 7th-8th in an upset loss to Twisted Minds, getting reverse swept in that series.

 In the Raleigh Major, the 1v1 final was played on 28 June, with qualification for that on May 29 to June 8.
 Nwpo from MENA played diaz from South America (qualified in the North American tournament) and won 4-1, progressing to the 1v1 World Championship Grand Final against Mawkzy.

+Playoffs

+Team Vitality, NRG Esports, Team Falcons and Dignitas qualified through the Upper Bracket.
+Team Secret, Karmine Corp, Twisted Minds and Gentle Mates qualified through the Lower Bracket.